ADT and Vivint compete in high-end wireless home security. This review compares installation, contracts, costs and more.

 - Home automation available

-ADT Pulse and Vivint sell wireless home security with pro installation.
+ADT and Vivint sell wireless home security with pro installation.
 Both companies do support advanced features and require contracts.
 Still, for specific features each company has advantages.
 ADT is best for medical alert pendants, for instance.

 - Contract length (ADT 36 months, Vivint 42 months+)